TrueBlocks/trueblocks-core/src/tools/ethslurp/README.md

 ## chifra slurp

-`chifra slurp` is one of our older command line tools.
-It even has its [own website](http://ethslurp.com) and [video tutorial](https://www.youtube.com/w atch?v=ZZDV1yAgces).
-While this tool is very useful, it has two significant flaws.
-First, it is not decentralized--in fact it is fully centralized, pulling its data from [http://etherscan.io](http://etherscan.io) as it does.
-The tool's second major flaw is that it does not pull every transaction from the chain for a given account as our [account monitors](../../monitors/README.md) do.
-This is because of `internal transactions` which, believe us, is too complicated to be worth taking the time to explain.
+`chifra slurp` is the first tool we built in the Ethereum space.
+It even has its [own website](http://ethslurp.com).

+While it's useful, it has two shortcomings.
+First, it is fully centralized, pulling its data from [http://etherscan.io](http://etherscan.io).
+Second, is that it does not report every transaction for a given account.
+This is actually a shortcoming with EtherScan.
+It's too complicated to explain here, but see our blog.

-While `chifra slurp` does have its shortcomings, it also provides some nice features.
-You can use it to pull all externally generated transactions against an account.
-You may also use the tool's fully customizable formatting options to export data into any format you wish.
+While `chifra slurp` has its shortcomings, it does provides some nice features.
+You may use it to pull any transaction initiated by an EOA for example or to explore mining rewards.
 Visit the above referenced website for more information.

 ### Usage